 Time continued to pass.
-Sometimes when I ask Somuch about a specific amount of time passing or how old he was during a certain event, he can’t answer me or he seems uncertain.
-“There’s a reason Cambodians don’t celebrate birthdays like many countries do in the rest of the world,” he finally tells me in answer apologetically.
+Sometimes when I asked Somuch about a specific amount of time passing or how old he was during a certain event, he couldn't answer me or he seemed uncertain.
+“There’s a reason Cambodians don’t celebrate birthdays like many countries do in the rest of the world,” he finally told me in answer apologetically.
 “Most of us don’t even know when our birthdays are or even exactly how old we are.
 It is just another day to us.
 It is another day you woke up alive.”
-Oftentimes during his life, that has not been something worth celebrating.
+Oftentimes during his life, that was not something worth celebrating.

 The boy looked back at Somuch with mournful eyes.
 He explained that while working in the fields, the little girl had spotted some crickets coming out of the grass.
 Out of extreme hunger, she tried to sneak eating one.
 The boss caught her, and to make an example out of her, he beat her until she was unconscious with the big stick he carried.
 Then he had her body dragged into the jungle.
 “She was still alive, but they buried her,” he said.

 “Where was this?”
 Somuch begged to know in a panic.